AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 2.1.
 Project Team

 This project team consists of 4 undergraduate students with different engineering skills.
 All the members need to follow the ground rules in the group.
 Each member has their distinct roles and needs to be responsible for their sections.
-Other external stakeholders can direct contact with the member if they have any advice, concerns or questions toward one specific section.
+Other external stakeholders can have direct contact with the member if they have any advice, concerns or questions toward one specific section.

 | Name           | Role                  | Email                                                   |